Embracing Hygge with your knitting and crochet

 How you can practice Hygge with your knitting and crochet

-Hygge is about being present and savouring the moment, and we can use our knitting or crochet in a mindful way, by focusing on the rhythm of the stitches, the texture of the yarn, and the gradual formation of our project.
+Hygge is about being present and savouring the moment.
+We can use our knitting or crochet in a mindful way, by focusing on the rhythm of the stitches, the texture of the yarn, and also the gradual formation of our project.

-The best way to practice mindful knitting or crochet, is to allow yourself to be fully absorbed in the process, letting go of external pressures and relishing the simplicity of your stitches.
+The best way to practice mindful knitting or crochet, is to allow yourself to be fully absorbed in the process.
+Let go of external pressures and relish the simplicity of your stitches.

 Crocheted blanket draped over a chair in a cosy room,